dmvelasco/dmvelasco.github.io/pages/research.md

 <p align="justify">
 Broadly, my research interests include perennial fruit and nut tree crop domestication, evolution, and germplasm and their use in plant breeding for increased pest, disease, and abiotic stress tolerance.
-I enjoy exploring these lines of inquiry through genomics to better understand the genetic variation in germplasm and where selection has operated on the genome to identify loci of interest that may expedite breeding efforts in perennial crops.
-I feel this area is an important part of the efforts - such as regenerative and sustainable agriculture, agroecology, and integrated pest management - to reduce the impact of agriculure on the environment.
-My goal is that my research can be directly or indirectly applicable to farms or gardens.
+I enjoy exploring these lines of inquiry to better understand genetic variation in germplasm and where selection has operated on the genome to identify loci of interest that may expedite breeding efforts in perennial crops.
+I feel this area is an important part of the broad efforts - such as regenerative and sustainable agriculture, agroecology, and integrated pest management - to reduce the impact of agriculure on the environment.
+My goal is for my research to be directly or indirectly applicable as an aid to farmers and gardeners.
 </p>

 ## Domestication of Tree Crops